pricemi115/homebridge-grumptech-netnanny/README.md

 ## Change Log
 The change history can be viewed [here](./CHANGELOG.md)

+## Security Policy
+Please refer to our [security policy](./SECURITY.md) for information on which versions are receiving security updates and how to report security vulnerabilities.

 ## Installation

 This plug-in is intended to be used with the [homebridge-config-ui-x](https://www.npmjs.com/package/homebridge-config-ui-x) homebridge management tool.
 If using _homebridge-config-ui-x_, simply search for _homebridge-grumptech-netnanny_ for installation, plug-in management, and configuration.